Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 This means that array consumer libraries are able to start writing and testing array-agnostic code today.
-For a NumPy-consuming library like SciPy, this has opened the opportunity to implement support for CuPy and PyTorch by adding support for the standard into submodules.
+For a NumPy-consuming library like SciPy, this has opened the opportunity to implement support for CuPy and PyTorch by adding support for the standard via `array-api-compat`.

 ## SciPy Support for the Array API